masterspike52/reNut/README.md

 THERES A LINUX FORK
 -------------------------------------------------
-if you wish to build for linux please use this fork of <a href="https://github.com/etonedemid/reNut">reNut</a> made by EtonedMid it requires using his fork of <a href="https://github.com/etonedemid/rexglue-sdk">rexlgue</a> and he has made a pr to rexglue so this stuff becomes part of main.
+if you wish to build for linux please use this fork of <a href="https://github.com/etonedemid/reNut">reNut</a> made by etonedemid it requires using his fork of <a href="https://github.com/etonedemid/rexglue-sdk">rexlgue</a> and he has made a pr to rexglue so this stuff becomes part of main.

 IF YOU DONT WANT TO BUILD